 Michael has worked extensively as a script consultant and reader for all Australian government film funding bodies and for the New Zealand Film Commission.
 When he ran the Australian Film Commission Script Office in 1987-8, he was responsible for the entire script development budget.

-In 1996 Michael received the Australian Writers’ Guild Hector Crawford Award for Script Editing.
+Michael is a recipient of the Australian Writers’ Guild Hector Crawford Award for Script Editing.

 He is a graduate of the Australian Film Television and Radio School.